Then Came Bronson backdrop

 S1:E12

-Bronson helps a reluctant biker in distress, Henry Tate, with a loan when his bike breaks down on the road.
-In order to repay him Tate takes Bronson to his family's home where he has not visited since he left many, many, years ago but is hesitantly returning in order to attend his mother's funeral.
-Tate's homecoming causes tribulation for all.
+Bronson helps Henry Tate, a reluctant biker in distress, with a loan when his bike breaks down.
+In order to repay him, Tate brings Bronson to his family's home where he has not visited since he left many, many, years ago but is hesitantly returning in order to attend his mother's funeral.
+Tate's unexpected homecoming causes tribulation for all.

 #13 - The Spitball Kid